-I’ve spent nearly twenty-five years in publishing, first in the editorial trenches with major New York publishers, including Berkley, Dutton, and New American Library, and then as writer and freelance editor.
+I’ve got three decades’ experience in publishing, first in the editorial trenches with (then-)Penguin USA, and then as writer and freelance editor.
 As a writer, I understand the creative impulse – as an editor, I understand how to push that impulse into high gear, and bring your best work forward, be it for trad or indie publication.

-Among the writers I’ve worked with are Dana Stabenow, Harry Turtledove, Peter Beagle, Graham Masterton, Kristine Kathryn Rusch, R.A.
-Salvatore, Anne Bishop, Caitlin R. Kiernan, S.M.
+Among the writers I’ve worked with are Rachel Caine, Dana Stabenow, Harry Turtledove, Peter Beagle, Kristine Kathryn Rusch, R.A.
+Salvatore, Anne Bishop, S.M.
 Stirling, and Shiloh Walker.
-Best-selling, award-winning authors from all genres, from suspense to romance, from mystery to horror, with a specialization in science fiction and fantasy.
+Best-selling, award-winning authors from all genres, with a specialization in science fiction and fantasy.

-So if you’re serious about wanting to publish – not just a good book, but the very best book you can write – let’s talk.
+If you’re serious about wanting to put forward not just a good book, but the very best book you can write – let’s talk.

-“Laura Anne Gilman was a pleasure to work with as an editor.
-She gave close, intelligent readings of my work, and made suggestions which — even when they required a lot of work — I was usually happy to follow.
+“Laura Anne was a pleasure to work with as an editor.
+She gave close, intelligent readings of my work, and made suggestions which, even when they required a lot of work, I was usually happy to follow.
 They improved the final drafts immeasurably and saved me considerable embarrassment.” – NYT bestselling author S.M.
 Stirling

 “As an editor, Laura Anne Gilman surpasses all expectations.
 She’s thorough, prompt, intelligent, organized, and exhaustive.
-She’s old-school, a hands-on editor… Laura Anne must be placed in the highest ranks of blue-pencil wizards.” — Scott Mackay
+She’s old-school, a hands-on editor… ” – Scott Mackay